Noroff-FEU-Assignments/project-exam-1-anneandersen92/README.md

 ## Description

 OH Sheet is an interactive and dynamic blog developed by me for my Project Exam 1 assignment, which is part of the Front-end Development program at Noroff.
 By using HTML, CSS, JavaScript and headless WordPress I have created a functional and responsive blog with a tidy and modern design.

-The site features, among other things:
+Key features include:

 - a home page with a 'most read' section displaying posts in a carousel
 - a blog page that shows by default the 10 latest posts, with the option to view more